Jessie Buckley: 2008–2015: I'd Do Anything and theatrical productions

 Buckley began her career as a contestant on I'd Do Anything, a talent show centred on the search for a new, unknown lead to play Nancy in the 2009 West End revival of the British musical Oliver!.
 She reached the final on 31 May 2008, finishing in second place behind Jodie Prenger.
-On 26 August 2008, Buckley performed on Denny Street in Tralee, Kerry for RTÉ Radio 1.
-She followed this with a performance at a charity concert in Tipperary.
+On 26 August 2008, Buckley performed on Denny Street in Tralee, County Kerry for RTÉ Radio 1.
+She followed this with a performance at a charity concert in County Tipperary.
 On 14 September 2008, Buckley performed at an outdoor concert in celebration of Andrew Lloyd Webber's birthday in Hyde Park, London.
 She gave a solo rendition of "I Don't Know How To Love Him" from Jesus Christ Superstar, and sang "Light at the End of the Tunnel" from Starlight Express with fellow I'd Do Anything finalists Keisha Amponsa-Banson, Niamh Perry, Rachel Tucker, as well as Any Dream Will Do finalists Daniel Boys, Lewis Bradley, Ben James-Ellis and Keith Jack.
 On 18 September 2008, she and Aoife Mulholland performed with the RTÉ Concert Orchestra at another event held by Lloyd Webber at the National Concert Hall, Dublin.

 Buckley was offered the opportunity to understudy for the role of Nancy, but turned it down in favour of another production.
 On 10 October 2008, it was announced that Buckley would make her West End debut in a revival of the Stephen Sondheim musical A Little Night Music, in the role of Anne Egerman, at the Menier Chocolate Factory, a fringe Studio Theatre, in London from 22 November 2008 to 8 March 2009.
 She appeared alongside Maureen Lipman and Hannah Waddingham in the production, which was directed by Trevor Nunn.
 A Little Night Music transferred from the Menier Chocolate Factory to the Garrick Theatre in London's West End on 7 April 2009.
 The show closed on 25 July 2009.
 Since then, she has appeared in a number of concerts nationally, including a Christmas concert alongside Maria Friedman, Cantabile – the London Quartet and Tim Rice, and in February 2010 she appeared alongside Daniel Boys (and Night Music co-star Kelly Price) in a series of Valentine musical concerts.

 In January 2013, Buckley graduated from the Royal Academy of Dramatic Art.
 During Shakespeare's Globe's 2013 summer season, she played Miranda in The Tempest, and singer Arabella Hunt and Kate in Samuel Adamson's Gabriel.
 In September 2013, Buckley appeared opposite Jude Law in Michael Grandage's West End production of Henry V at the Noël Coward Theatre.
 She also played Perdita in Kenneth Branagh's theatre company production of The Winter's Tale, which was streamed live to cinemas worldwide on 26 November 2015.